stagedml/pylightnix/docs/demos/MNIST.md

 ### Stage 1: the dataset

 MNIST is a well-known dataset, it is available in many places on the Internet.
-We may pick the closest one and download a single file `mnist.npz`.
+We need to pick the closest one by downloading it into `mnist.npz` file.
+Pylightnix has a built-in stage called `fetchurl` for that.

 ```python